qua-platform/qua-dashboards/src/qua_dashboards/video_mode/README.md

 1. The `OPXDataAcquirer` class, which is responsible for the data acquisition.
 2. The `ScanMode` class, which is responsible for how the 2D grid is traversed.
 3. The `InnerLoopAction` class, which is responsible for what QUA code is performed during each step of the scan.
-4. The `VideoMode` class, which handles interaction with the frontend.
+4. The `VideoModeApp` class, which handles interaction with the frontend.

 The `ScanMode` and `InnerLoopAction` classes are highly flexible and can be selected/modified to suit the specific needs of the user.
 For example, three different scan modes (`RasterScan`, `SpiralScan`, and `SwitchRasterScan`) are provided, which can be used to acquire data in different ways.
 Similarly, the `InnerLoopAction` class can be modified to perform additional actions, such as adding specific pulses prior to each measurement.